-It is pretty difficult to make Thai girls really angry as usually they just give minor problems and conflicts a smile and don’t bother about it.
+It is pretty difficult to make Thai girls really angry as they usually give minor problems and conflicts just a smile and don’t bother about it.
 Like you left the toilet seat up, come late to an appointment or don’t respond her messages for a few days.
 Often they don’t really care about these “little” things and that’s just one of the many reasons why Thai girls are better than Western girls.

 But then of course you do come into situations where she does get angry, let’s say she figured out you have been lying to her or that you have several affairs (what Thai call Giks).
 You can see it this way: It does really take a lot to make Thai girls angry but if they are, they can get pretty damn furious.

 You can imagine that I have come into this situation quite a few times and as with many other aspects of life in Thailand it’s about experience, learning how to deal with angry Thai girls.
 While there are some general tricks that usually work there are special situations that just require different approaches.
 Here are my best tips for you to handle conflicts with angry Thai girls: